Global Warming: Gandhian Solution

 GANDHIAN SOLUTION TO GLOBAL ECOLOGICAL CRISIS: SOME REFLECTIONS

-In the long term, we must make serious efforts to solve the problems of eco-hostile industrialization, urbanization, and population-growth, which constitute the root of our problem of environmental degradation, by a radical change from our current ideas of development and growth to an alternative form of development based on the Gandhian principles of Truth and universal non-violence, by trying to realize through Gandhian non-violent means the Gandhian conceptions village Swaraj , Swadeshi , dignified body-labour, rural centric / serving non-violent development, character-building ethics education, etc., as soon as possible.
-Industrialization and urbanization must be rural centric and caring, i.e. in the service of rural India, and development must be non-violent with loving care of our fellow lower form of creatures and life and health sustaining aesthetically and religiously invaluable natural systems.
+In the long term, we must make serious efforts to solve the problems of eco-hostile industrialization, urbanization, and population-growth, which constitute the root of our problem of environmental degradation, by a radical change from our current ideas of development and growth to an alternative form of development based on the Gandhian principles of Truth and universal non-violence, by trying to realize through Gandhian non-violent means the Gandhian conceptions village Swaraj , Swadeshi , Antyodaya, Sarvodaya, dignified body-labour, rural centric / serving non-violent development, character-building ethics education, etc., as soon as possible.
+Industrialization and urbanization must be rural centric and caring, i.e. in the service of rural India, and development must be non-violent with loving care of our fellow lower form of creatures and life-and-health-sustaining aesthetically and religiously invaluable natural eco-systems.
 We must not allow our population to grow beyond the limit which would cause great harm to our future generations or to our fellow lower form of creatures, and if it has gone beyond the limit we must try to bring it down in some ethical way to the desirable level.
-We must take time-bound decisive steps to solve the problem of forced migration of rural unemployed to cities by converting rural India into ideal places for leading enlightened ethical life of simple living and high thinking with dignified exhilarating and health-friendly body labour in an atmosphere of natural purity and beauty.
+We must take time–bound decisive steps to solve the problem of forced migration of rural unemployed to cities by converting rural India into ideal places for leading enlightened ethical life of simple living and high thinking with dignified exhilarating and health-friendly body labor in an atmosphere of natural purity and beauty.
 Gandhiji said in 1945: “I believe that if India is to attain true freedom and through India the world as well, than sooner or later we will have to live in villages in huts not in palaces.”
 In Harijan on 4th August 1946 Gandhiji wrote: “When our villages are fully developed, there will be no dearth in them of men with a high degree of skill and artistic talent.
 There will be village poets, village artists, village architects, linguists and research workers.
 In short there will be nothing in life which will not be had in the villages.
 Today the villages are dung heaps.
 Tomorrow they will be like tiny gardens of Eden where dwell highly intelligent folk whom no one can deceive or exploit.
 The reconstruction of villages along these lines should begin right now…not on a temporary but permanent basis.”

 Albert Einstein rightly said: “If the bee disappeared off the face of the Earth, man would only have four years left to live.”
-We must protect and take loving care of the delicate and holistic balance that exists in the ecosystems of nature which are invaluable from the view point of utility, aesthetics as well as religion, and try to restore wherever possible our degraded eco-systems: our pursuit of wealth and luxuries with the help of science and technology must not be allowed to cause harm to the life and heath sustaining natural eco-systems.
-Protection of the Ganga, symbolizing all rivers and water bodies, and the Giriraj Himalaya, symbolizing all mountains, forests and wildlife, must be accorded highest priority in our national development process.
+We must protect and take loving care of the delicate and holistic balance that exists in the ecosystems of nature which are invaluable from the view point of utility, aesthetics as well as religion, and try to restore wherever possible our degraded eco-systems: our pursuit of wealth and luxuries with the help of science and technology must not be allowed to cause harm to the life-and-heath-sustaining natural eco-systems.
+Protection of the Ganga, symbolizing all rivers, water bodies and aquatic life, and the Giriraj Himalaya, symbolizing all mountains, forests and wildlife, must be accorded highest priority in our national development process.
 Surely our civilization which is the only living great ancient civilization and which is the mother of so many great religions has the moral and spiritual resources to play the role of Jagat Guru and show the present spiritually dark world the path of Truth, the path of self-purification, self-enlightenment and self-realization, the path of realization of ethical perfection, which constitutes truly the essence of the science of Yoga.
-It does provide profound systematic knowledge about the means to discipline ethically our senses and passions and progress towards ethical perfection, and its message of enlightened desire-less unselfish ethical action of universal love has the potentiality to save the world from the impending catastrophic global ecological crisis including the problem of global warming and climate change along with its present deep rooted all pervasive moral and spiritual crisis.
+It does provide profound systematic knowledge about the means to discipline ethically our senses and passions and progress towards ethical perfection, and its message of enlightened desireless unselfish ethical action of universal love has the potentiality to save the world from the impending catastrophic global ecological crisis including the problem of global warming and climate change along with its present deep rooted all pervasive moral and spiritual crisis.
 It is deeply painful that in the present Global Market culture even Yoga has become a multibillion dollar business enterprise in the global market.
-Surely our ancient Indian civilization, which the Ganga has given to the world, has the moral and spiritual resources to provide the awareness necessary to create a mass Satyagraha to save the world from the impending massive ecological crisis, and surely India, the mother of this only great living ancient civilization, is in far better position than any other country to create and lead such a movement.
-Let India, the land of many great religions, provide the world a culture of non-violence and Truth, i.e., the true Ultimate meaning of life, in the context of our present technological age, where all religions would grow harmoniously in spite of their differences in the realm of metaphysics on the basis of the knowledge about their fundamental ethical unity and truth and the central place of ethics in religious life, and where development would take place with loving care of the invaluable countless kinds of flora and fauna of our life giving & life-sustaining aesthetically and religiously invaluable natural systems.
+Surely our living great ancient Indian civilization, which the Ganga has given to the world, has the moral and spiritual resources to provide the awareness necessary to create a mass Satyagraha to save the world from the impending massive ecological crisis, and surely India, the mother of this great living ancient civilization, is in far better position than any other country to create and lead such a movement.
+Let India, the land of many great religions, provide the world a culture of non-violence and Truth, i.e., the true Ultimate meaning of life, in the context of our present technological age, where all religions would grow harmoniously in spite of their differences in the realm of metaphysics on the basis of the knowledge about their fundamental ethical unity and truth and the central place of ethics in religious life, and where development would take place with loving care of the invaluable countless kinds of flora and fauna of our life-giving & life-and-health-sustaining aesthetically and religiously invaluable natural systems.
 Let us rejuvenate and preserve of our great ancient civilization of Truth and non-violence through completing the unfinished work of Mahatma Gandhi, the apostle of Truth and non-violence of our age, and save India and through it the world at large from the impending catastrophic global ecological crisis along with the present all pervasive deep rooted moral and spiritual crisis.

 Smt Rama Rauta,